EXPERTS IN WILDLIFE MANAGEMENT, HABITAT, AND OUTDOOR TRADITION POLICY

 STATUS:

-ASSEMBLY WATER, PARKS & WILDLIFE COMMITTEE.
+HEARD APRIL 29th IN ASSEMBLY WATER, PARKS & WILDLIFE COMMITTEE.

 A two-part bill, part one of AB 1038 would require the California Fish & Game Commission